YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * [Poverty] F4U Corsair; SB2C Helldiver or JU87 Stuka; Tenzan; Hydraulic Catapult; Hydraulic Catapult

 - Desc: The Foxes launched first.
 >Well, there they are, the poster vixens of Azur Lane.
-Distintctive in both looks and performance, they dwarf literally every other Carrier in the game with their massive amounts of Aviation and get to launch faster than anyone else, guaranteeing swift victories in PvP and one and a half extra airstrike per battle compared to almost any other carrier.
+Distintctive in both looks and performance, they sport exceptional amounts of Aviation and get to launch faster than almost anyone else, guaranteeing swift victories in PvP and one and a half extra airstrike per battle compared to almost any other carrier.
 As is customary for IJN sister ships, they truly shine when used together - but even when taken on their own, it cannot be understated how valuable that early launch (and extra screenclear) is.

 ![CV](/Images-for-the-Guide/TaihouChibi.png "Taihou") - **[IJN Taihou](https://azurlane.koumakan.jp/Taihou)**
 * Skill:
-  * Upon completion of an airstrike cooldown, she has a 40% chance to launch a Saiun (increases own backline's Damage by 10% for 8s but deals no damage of its own), a 40% chance to launch a Suisei carpet bombing and a 40% chance to launch a Ryusei targeted torpedo strike.
+  * Upon completion of an airstrike cooldown, she has a 100% chance to launch a random airstrike out of three (a Suisei carpet bombing, a flight of 6 Ryusei, a Saiun backline damage booster) and a 25% chance to launch the others.
   * Take -20% HE and Aviation damage.
   * Has a 2/3/3 loadout.